Induction cooking has a number of benefits. But there are disadvantages. Read on…

 Induction heating only works when an electrically conductive material is in contact with the cooktop.
 This means that you’ll need pans suited to induction cooking.

+It’s one of the kitchen appliances that may make a sound when in operation.
+An air fryer is another one that I’ve written about.
 You might find the cooktop makes a noise like a hum or a buzz while in operation.

 And, as heating is faster, you’ll find you’ll need to do your prep before starting to cook rather than while your pan is heating.

 Also, you might not know why they stay hot for a time.

 Some consider the emission of EMFs a downside of this technology.
 However, the amount emitted during normal use is considered safe according to a long list of sources.4

 In the benefit of safety, you should follow these recommendations when using induction cookware: 5

 - Always use the correct pan size to cover the coil and center the pan so it completely covers the coil.

 - Ensure the pans sit well and contact the cooktop.
 This means using only flat-bottomed pans.